Canon 1D X vs 6D Mark II

 - More heavily discounted: Has been available for much longer (launched in October 2011).

-Reasons to prefer the Canon EOS 6D Mark II:
+Arguments in favor of the Canon EOS 6D Mark II:

 - More detail: Has more megapixels (26 vs 17.9MP), which boosts linear resolution by 20%.

-- Better video: Provides higher movie framerates (1080/60p vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.